baobabsoluciones/hackathonbaobab2020/README.md

 |  3 | n3.mm      | n343_4.mm |          37 | default  | 0.000268723 |        1 |
 |  4 | n1.mm      | n121_4.mm |          55 | default  | 0.000254337 |        0 |

-### To convert from one type of instance to another

-This can be particularly useful for the AIMMS people.
-This is not yet available (sorry).

 ## Using python objects